ton-blockchain/docs/docs/overviews/TL-B.md

 ## (De)serialization
 Given the TL-B scheme any object can be serialized to builder and deserialized from slice.
 In particular, when we deserialize object we need to start with determination of corresponding constructor by tag and then deserialize variables one by one from left to right (recursively jumping to serialization of variable which are TL-B objects themselves).
-During serialization we going the other way, by finding and writing to the builder `tag` which corresponds to given object of the class and then continue from left to write with each variable.
+During serialization we going the other way, by finding and writing to the builder `tag` which corresponds to given object of the type and then continue from left to write with each variable.

-For parsers, It is recommended to read scheme once and generate serializator and deserializator for each class, instead of referring to the scheme on the fly.
+For parsers, It is recommended to read scheme once and generate serializator and deserializator for each type, instead of referring to the scheme on the fly.
 ## BNF Grammar
 **Backus–Naur form** can be found in [TlbParser.bnf](https://github.com/andreypfau/intellij-ton/blob/main/src/main/grammars/TlbParser.bnf), thanks to [@andreypfau](https://github.com/andreypfau).